nstapelbroek/culpa-laravel-5/README.md

 *   On create, the authenticated user will be set in `created_by`,
 *   On create and update, the authenticated user will be set in `updated_by`,
-*   Additionally, if the model was soft-deletable, the authenticated user will be set in `deleted_by`.
+*   If the model was soft-deletable, the authenticated user will be set in `deleted_by` on deletion.

 To activate the automatic updating of these fields, you need to add the blamable trait to the model.
 That's it!
 Need more tweak options for Culpa? take a look at the [Tweaks and Configuration docs](docs/1.
 Tweaks and Configuration.md).